Louis-Etienne Lorenzo

 Sexual dimorphism in a neuronal mechanism of spinal hyperexcitability across rodent and human models of pathological pain

-[4] The chloride homeostasis across the superficial dorsal horn (with Francesco Ferrini et al., Nature Commun.
+[4] Chloride homeostasis across the superficial dorsal horn (with Francesco Ferrini et al., Nature Commun.
 2020).
-A gradient of KCC2 and of its activity can be overserved and measured across the spinal superficial dorsal horn.
-This inconspicuous intracellular Cl- heterogeneity across the superficial dorsal horn neurons critically shapes plasticity for selective nociceptive modalities.The higher propensity to plasticity in lamina I as compared to lamina II differentially affects sensitization to thermal and mechanical input.
-Further investigations are in progress…
+A gradient of KCC2 and its activity can be observed and measured across the spinal superficial dorsal horn.
+This subtle intracellular Cl- heterogeneity across the superficial dorsal horn neurons critically shapes plasticity for selective nociceptive modalities: the higher propensity to plasticity in lamina I compared to lamina II differentially affects sensitization to thermal and mechanical input.
+Further investigations are underway…

-[5] The involvement of multiple immune inflammatory mediators in the CNS or at the periphery, in various diseases.
-The consequences at the spinal cord and brain levels.
+[5] The involvement of multiple immunoinflammatory mediators in the CNS or periphery in various diseases.
+The consequences at the level of the spinal cord and brain.

-[6] The role of GPCRs (G-Protein Coupled Receptors) like the Neurokinin-1 receptor in nociception and pain transmission (led by Pr Antoine Godin).
+[6] The role of G protein-coupled receptors (GPCRs) such as the neurokinin-1 receptor in nociception and pain transmission (led by Pr Antoine Godin).

-In addition to the classical collaborative work between biologists and geneticists, our current projects require close interactions with biophysicists, expert microscopists and mathematicians.
-We are trying to develop new mathematical and analytical tools which could be broadly applied to biology and neuroscience.
+In addition to the classical collaborations between biologists and geneticists, our current projects require close interaction with biophysicists, expert microscopists, and mathematicians.
+We are trying to develop new mathematical and analytical tools that can be broadly applied to biology and neuroscience.

 Research areas

-Cellular neurobiology, GABAA receptors, benzodiazepines, glycine receptors, chloride homeostasis, K+/Cl- Cotransporters (NKCC1/KCC2), KCC2 regulation, KCC2 enhancers, spinal cord, sensory and motor physiology, neuronal excitability, synaptic transmission and plasticity, GPCR, Neurokinin-1 receptor, neuropharmacology and drug development.
+Cellular neurobiology, preclinical trials, GABAA receptors, benzodiazepines, glycine receptors, chloride homeostasis, K+/Cl Cotransporters (NKCC1/KCC2), KCC2 enhancers, new viral vectors, gene therapy, spinal cord, sensory and motor physiology, neuronal excitability, synaptic transmission and plasticity, , GPCR, Neurokinin-1 receptor, neuropharmacology and drug development.

 Illnesses under study